arivolispark/blog/README.md

 Shear mapping = if we shift vertically

-Application of 'determinant' of Matrix:  Determinant tells whether the matrix can be inverted or not
+Application of 'determinant' of Matrix:  Determinant tells whether the matrix can be inverted or not.

+Determinant tells the change of areas when a region in one space is transformed to another region in a different space.

 # Notes
 Submatrix = co-factor